What I Brought Back from Milan Design Week 2024

 Gaggenau Induction Cooktop

 At first glance, the cooktop disappears into the stone surface, leaving only the sleek knobs visible.
-This level of integration inspires forward-thinking kitchen design for Denver homes — modern, functional, and elegantly understated.
+And with every induction, even if it’s on, touching the surface won’t burn you.

 Inside Villa Necchi